snyk/vscode-extension/README.md

 OSS vulnerability tab shows information about the vulnerable module.

 - Links to external resources (CVE, CWE, Snyk Vulnerability DB) to explain the vulnerability in more detail.
-- Displays CVSS score and exploit maturity.
+- Displays CVSS score and [exploit maturity](https://docs.snyk.io/features/fixing-and-prioritizing-issues/issue-management/evaluating-and-prioritizing-vulnerabilities).
-- Provides detailed path on how vulnerability is introduced to the system.
+- Provides a detailed path on how vulnerability is introduced to the system.
 - Shows summary of the vulnerability together with the remediation advice to fix it.

 ## Extension Configuration